JarrettR/FD-Autoplacer/README.md

 - Clean up the hacks that require editing the code for each project: Better file input, automatic zoom and pan
 - Respect the board outline layer, so components can bounce around inside it
 - Turn this into a KiCad module so that it can be launched from within
 - Exporting footprint positions back into a PCB file.
-Can rewrite the PCB file, but this is also straightforward using the KiCad API
+Rewriting the PCB file is one strategy, but the KiCad API is straightforward, too
 - Fix the many edge cases that break the project
 - Make a PCB with zero footprints that have right angles
 - Come up with more fun examples and animations - Please submit them in Issues!